iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-how-mapping-file-works.md

     In this example, two TrustZones are created:

-    1. The `Public Cloud` is created as the default TrustZone
+    1. The `Public Cloud` is created as the default TrustZone.
     2. The `Internet` is created because a resource with `resource_type` == `aws_security_group` with `resource_properties` contains `egress[0].cidr_blocks` is present.

     === "Mapping file"